andreaturli/jclouds-site/guides/docker.md

 context.close();
 {% endhighlight %}

-As you would have expected for any other jclouds API.
+As for any other jclouds API, this code will create for you 2 nodes in the group `container` using the provided template.
+The only (big) difference is that jclouds-docker will spin up 2 docker containers for you, instead of being 2 plain-old virtual machines, as it generally happens for the other cloud providers.